Leonid Afremov Bio

 Life and career in Israel from 1990 to 2002

-Because he was a recent Russian immigrant, the locals considered his work as having little value.
+Because he was a recent Russian immigrant, the locals considered his work with little value.
 Galleries took paintings for 50 shekels (15USD) and were reselling them for 500 to 5000 shekels.
-When Leonid confronted galleries about the extremely low prices, he always received the same answer: "you a Russian immigrant, you a new piece of junk, (sic) you have no choice."
+When Leonid confronted galleries about the extremely low prices, he always received the same answer: "you are a Russian immigrant, you are a new piece of junk, you have no choice."
 The galleries refused to sell his work for percentage commissions just because he was a Russian immigrant.
 He was only given the option of a pittance for each painting which took a day to make.
 Afremov felt like he was exploited and discriminated by the galleries and the Israeli society just like he was by the Soviet Government.
 He attemped to sell at street fairs and exhibitions in local social clubs.
 However, it was difficult because of the social stigma of Russian immigrants.
 His wife was forced to take a low-paying job in a textile factory.

 During the early 1990s, Leonid Afremov was mainly working with watercolors and acrylic.
 He was experimenting very little with usage of the palette knife.
 He was painting what people were buying, with very little artistic freedom.
 In 1993, the Afremov family bought an apartment in Ashdod because it was a city of mainly Russian immigrants.
-Leonid Afremov hoped to avoid constant insults and discrimination by moving to a place where mainly Russians live.
+Leonid Afremov hoped to avoid constant insults and discrimination by moving to a place where mainly Russians lived.
 However, the city was primarily residential, without many opportunities, and Afremov had no choice but to keep dealing with the locals from the Tel Aviv area.